BartJolling/injectsome/README.md

 # inject-some

 inject-some is Javascript helper library to assist in injecting scripts, styles and html from userscripts.
-Tested with the Greasmonkey extension on Firefox and with the TamperMonkey extension on Google Chrome and Microsoft Edge.
+Tested with the Greasemonkey extension on Firefox and with the TamperMonkey extension on Google Chrome and Microsoft Edge.

 ## Examples
 These examples show how to inject additional javascript, html and/or css from the user.js file itself or from resource files, when creating userscripts for Tampermonkey or Greasemonkey.

-### inject script itself.
+### script injects itself.
 The 'jira-issue-clone' user script for JIRA is an example of how a user script can inject itself into a page:

 https://github.com/BartJolling/jira-issue-clone/blob/master/jira-issue-clone.user.js

-The `scriptToInject( )` function is serialized to string and then embedded in a `<script>` tag.
-Note that `window.AJS.$` is the jQuery namespace in JIRA which is the target application for jira-issue-clone.
+The `scriptToInject( )` function is serialized to a string and then embedded in a `<script>` tag.
+Note that in the example below, `window.AJS.$` is the jQuery namespace in JIRA which is the target application for jira-issue-clone.

 ```javascript
 // ==UserScript==